jdpmoore/unicycle/README.md

 # Unicycle (unified cycles of earthquakes)
-Unicycle is a community code for simulating the evolution of fault slip and distributed deformation using the integral method under the radiation damping approximation.
+Unicycle is a community code developed at the Earth Observatory of Singapore, Nanyang Technological University, for simulating the evolution of fault slip and distributed deformation using the integral method under the radiation damping approximation.
 The method is computationally efficient and may be used to simulate to simulate earthquake cycles (with radiation damping), afterslip, slow-slip events, viscoelastic relaxation and other aseismic processes.

 If you find any bugs or wish to get involved in the development of Unicycle, please contact James D P Moore (earth@jamesdpmoore.com).